kavyamali/qemuontermux-debian/README.md

 # Debian On Termux- QEMU
 A Debain 13 build preinstalled with termux OVMF TianoCore EFI firmware.
+The build has full ```systemd``` integration and comes preinstalled with SSH and Basic System Utilities.

 # Installation Steps (Android 10+)